-We recommend stainless steel pipe sprayed matt black.
-Please ensure the fluepipe meets all relevant CE specifications EN1856/2.
+We recommend steel vitreous enamel stove pipe.
+Please ensure the flue pipe meets all relevant CE specifications EN1856/2.
 Only use stovepipe components that comply with national building regulations in force at the time of installation.

 Hearths

 The stove must stand on a non-combustible surface.
 Installation standards dictate that hearths must be at least 12mm thick, but installers must take into account the weight of the stove on such thin material.